aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ## Step 2 - Create the Fabric Peer
 In the AWS Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain

-1. In the new network you have created, select the member in the Members section.
+1. In the new network you have created, click on the member in the Members section.
 2. Click `Create peer node`
 3. Enter 40 for storage, accept the other defaults, and click `Create peer node`